 “Sharing on-the-go operation information across all CDM partners has created efficiencies throughout our business.
 This has led to more effective and smart decision making,” says Mark Wilson, Operations Performance Delivery Manager at Auckland International Airport

-“The intelligence that the solution is delivering has already proved its value, by providing automated alerts on delays, real-time counts on traffic flows and delays, and intelligence on the origin and destination of vehicle movements,” says Richard Young, Senior Associate at Beca
+“The intelligence that the solution is delivering has already proved its value, by providing automated alerts on delays, real-time counts on traffic flows and delays, and intelligence on the origin and destination of vehicle movements,” says Richard Young, Senior Associate at Beca at the time.

 The customer journey experience is also improving.
 In 2019, AKL achieved a 4.36 (out of 5) Airport Service Quality rating – the highest in 12 years.
 They also recently created an app with all the home-to-gate information in one easy-to-access view, including traffic alerts, check-in, screening and processing times.
 With the app, passengers get personalised recommendations on when to leave home, head to security or move to the gate, all powered by Veovo data.
 Airport and airline employees can also plan their journey to work more effectively.